sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 1. Modify the file named `model.btdesign` in the folder `src/main/resources/model`

-2. Open the design file with Scupltor DSL editor, double-click on it.
+2. Open the design file with Sculptor DSL editor, double-click on it.
 Add the following code to the design file.
 You can see that it defines two Modules, containing one Service each.
 The operations in the Services delegates directly to the Repositories.
 It defines the same Domain Objects, including attributes and references, as in Figure 1.
 The details will be explained further on.